dfalling/lit-google-map/README.md

 * add marker `mouseover` and `mouseout` events
 * fix marker `icon` attribute not being updateable live
 * update dependencies and keep current with Dependabot
+* add `fit-to-markers-delay` to workaround Google Map bug that resizes to the entire world if map is in background (eg behind a modal)

 ## Table of contents